nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `sort [n/] [p/] [e/] [a/] [t/TAG]…​`
 * To sort in reverse order, use these modified parameters: `[n/!] [p/!] [e/!] [a/!] [t/!TAG]`.
 * To sort with multiple parameters, arrange the parameters in order of decreasing priority.
-  * The list will be sorted by the first parameter
+  * The list will be sorted by the first parameter.
-  * If ties occur (e.g. both contacts have the exact same name), the second parameter will be used to sort the tied contacts
+  * If ties occur (e.g. both contacts have the exact same name), the second parameter will be used to sort the tied contacts.
-  * If the tie still occurs, the third parameter will be used
+  * If the tie still occurs, the third parameter will be used.
-  * Repeat until the tie is resolved or there are no more parameters
+  * Repeat until the tie is resolved or there are no more parameters.

 Example:
 * `sort n/` sorts by names.
 (E.g. `David` appears before `Mike`)